Maryland's Silver Alert Program

 • Contact Maryland Center for Missing and Unidentified Persons at 1-800-MDS-KIDS (1-800-637-5437) for further assistance.

-• Determine if your child took any possessions or had access to money.
+• Determine if they took any possessions or had access to money.

-• If you suspect the computer may possess information about the disappearance, leave the computer untouched and notify the police.
+• If you suspect a computer, they often use, may possess information about the disappearance, leave the computer untouched and notify the police.

 • The missing person suffers a cognitive impairment, including a diagnosis of Alzheimer's Disease or Dementia, AND